axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

       ``url``: URL for external website

-      ``processStart``: relative link to the Ivy process which will be displayed in the custom widget
+      ``processPath``: the user-friendly request path of the Ivy process which will be displayed in the custom widget

       ``params``: parameters for the Ivy process above, each parameter can be defined as follows: